altangent/ccxws/README.md

 - `base: string` - the normalized base symbol for the market
 - `quote: string` - the normalized quote symbol for the market
 - `timestamp: int` - the unix timestamp in milliseconds
+- `sequenceId: int` - the sequence ID of the ticker update event
 - `last: string` - the last price of a match that caused a tick
 - `open: string` - the price 24 hours ago
 - `low: string` - the highest price in the last 24 hours